hddm-devs/hddm/docs/source/demo_RLHDDMtutorial.rst

 .. code:: ipython3

-    #run a regressor model estimating the impact of 'neural' on decision threshold a.
+    # run a regressor model estimating the impact of 'neural' on decision threshold a.
 This should estimate the coefficient a_neural_reg to be 0.2
-    #to run the HDDMrlRegressor you need to include alpha
+    # to run the HDDMrlRegressor you need to include alpha
-    m_reg = hddm.HDDMrlRegressor(data_neural,'a ~ neural_reg',include=['v', 'a', 't', 'alpha'])
+    m_reg = hddm.HDDMrlRegressor(data_neural, "a ~ neural_reg", include=["v", "a", "t", "alpha")
-    m_reg.sample(1000,burn=250)
+    m_reg.sample(1000, burn=250)
     m_reg.print_stats()